wulfharth7/AnkiClone/README.md

 So far I can create a database, update it, insert data into it, and select from it.
 All done in MS Access DB.
 There is a login page that works pretty well, but only for one user for now.
 I'll update it to become multi-usered soon.
 From the app it can be logged out.

 My plan is to make Decks unique to the users.
 Today I've finished the login page, logging out was buggy, not anymore.
 We'll see what will happen later.
 I'll keep updating here.

+I do think that everything is perfectly done in login page, it will warn you if you are registered already, or if its invalid password/nickname, it'll show an error msg there about these stuff.
+You can't register with the taken usernames (checks from DB) and asks you if you dont want to set a password, if you try to register without a password.

+You can't open pages like Decks/Browse/Stats without logging in.